Blepharoplasty, or eyelid surgery, may help to:

 Blepharoplasty may be considered for individuals who experience:

-• Loose or sagging upper eyelid skin that creates folds or affects the natural eyelid contour
+• Loose upper eyelid skin that creates folds or affects the natural eyelid contour

 • Excess upper eyelid skin that may cause heaviness or visual obstruction

-• Drooping lower eyelids that expose more of the eye surface
+• Lower eyelids that expose more of the eye surface

 • Noticeable asymmetry between the upper or lower eyelids